 2. Avoid Overexertion – overexertion can trigger inflammation and arthritis flare as well as increase fatigue.

 3. Low- impact Exercises – helps improve muscle strength and protect your joints.

 - It provides a low-impact workout while sitting.

 - Gentle on joints with 8 levels of resistance.

-- Use of Natural Anti – Inflammatory Herbs and Spices – Adding anti- inflammatory herbs and spices on your food would help ease pain and reduce swelling.
+- Use of Natural Anti – Inflammatory Herbs and Spices – Adding anti-inflammatory herbs and spices to your food would help ease pain and reduce swelling.